Technicals point to potential rebound in Nifty

 The biggest number of open interest February contracts are at 6,000 puts, suggesting investors expect that to be a strong support level.

-Technically, the Nifty is trading just above the daily relative strength index (RSI) of 30, which has been a strong support level since August.
+Technically, the NSE is trading just above the daily relative strength index (RSI) of 30, which has been a strong support level since August.

 (Reporting by Savio Shetty)